Accident and Parties

 - If local law research proves unfavourable, the costs regime within the EU jurisdiction may assist.
 In many Member States, Courts have an absolute discretion as to costs.
 It is possible they would respond to common sense arguments that deeming MID derived policy limits as costs inclusive would be contrary to the spirit of the legislation.
 It is also possible forceful authorities exist which demonstrate a named party or a party closely related to proceedings can be ordered to pay costs above any indemnity limit due to their conduct.

-You can find further information regarding our expertise, experience and team on our International Injury pages.
+You can find further information regarding our expertise, experience and team on our International Injury and Insurance Disputes pages.